A complete guide to Cambridge IGCSE English Literature

 Paper 2: Drama (closed book)

 Paper 2 covers two drama texts.
-Students answer one question on each, giving two essays.
-As with Paper 1, students can usually choose between a passage-based and a general question for each text.
+Students answer one question on each, giving two essays in total.
+For each text there is a choice between a passage-based question and an essay question, but candidates must answer one passage-based question and one essay question across the paper.
 The paper is closed book.

 Paper 4: Unseen analysis